 I knew my students were imaginative, but I wasn’t prepared for the student who was doing her homework on The American Revolution to have Bubbles battle the Red Coats.
 Bubbles was an immediate favorite as students used his tusk to play ping pong, fence, and sing along to “The Narwhal Song”.

 Each week I saw the followers on Instagram grow as the pets made their way into the lives of my students.
 The pets attended birthday parties, movies, and the theater, but I was not expecting the students’ parents and siblings to follow as well.
+The Class Pets were building a community inside and outside the classroom.
 One morning a student left Flash in the car, and her mother brought him to her job as a financial planner… and sent me pictures to post.
 Another week I got an email from a parent asking if Flash could come home with her son that weekend because they had a lot of fun activities planned for St. Joseph’s Day.
 This little community far exceeded the walls of Room 210.

 The pets traveled all over the country from vacations to Kentucky and Florida to soccer tournaments in New Hampshire and Cape Cod.
 They even accompanied the returning RI State Science Olympiad Team to nationals in Cornell, NY.
 So, it was not a surprise when one went missing, but it warmed my heart to see the students sharing an assortment of hashtags about Bubbles disappearance.